Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Baselines for

 \subsection{Results and Discussion}

-\autoref{fig:baseline} reports the micro F\textsubscript{1} scores on all test sets when XLM-R\textsubscript{Large} is fine-tuned on different languages.
+\autoref{fig:baseline} reports the micro F\textsubscript{1} scores on all test sets when XLM-R\textsubscript{Large} is finetuned on different languages.
 The in-language performance shown on the diagonal on the left of \autoref{fig:baseline} is almost always the highest among all test sets, with a few exceptions such as Simplified Chinese vs Traditional Chinese (\textsc{zh}) and Croatian (\textsc{hr}) vs Serbian (\textsc{sr}).
-This is most likely due to the fact that both pairs are closely related languages.
+This most likely stems from the fact that both pairs are closely related languages.

-We also observe that in most cases (i.e., between European languages) cross-lingual transfer performs well, achieving over .600 F\textsubscript{1}.
-However, this setting results in strikingly low performance on all three Chinese datasets \{\texttt{gsd}, \texttt{gsdsimp}, \texttt{pud}\}, as well as on the two Tagalog (\textsc{tl}) datasets \{\texttt{trg}, \texttt{ugnayan}\}.
+We also observe that in most cases (i.e., between European languages), cross-lingual transfer performs well, achieving over .600 F\textsubscript{1}.
+However, transfer results in strikingly low performance on all three Chinese datasets \{\texttt{gsd}, \texttt{gsdsimp}, \texttt{pud}\}, as well as on the Maghrebi-Arabic-French (\textsc{QAF}) dataset \{\texttt{arabizi}\}.
 The results on the Chinese datasets align with observations from previous work~\citep{chen-etal-2023-frustratingly,wu-etal-2020-single,bao-etal-2019-low} that other languages do not transfer well to Chinese.
-In the case of Tagalog, this is likely due to the linguistic differences from the source languages as well as the small sample size of the evaluation set, as listed in \autoref{tab:dataset-stats}.
-We also noticed that many sentences from both Tagalog benchmarks have no entities tagged at all.

-The performance of the model fine-tuned on \texttt{all} is included in \autoref{fig:all-accuracy}.
-Most \texttt{all} F\textsubscript{1} scores are similar to the F\textsubscript{1} scores from individual training sets; however, in some cases the joint training improves performance, such as on \texttt{zh\_pud} which improved from .410 using a model fine-tuned on \texttt{en\_ewt} to .860.
-Fine-tuning on a diverse multilingual dataset helps preserve and even improve the performance on benchmarks in diverse languages.
+Narabizi is a North-African Arabic dialect written in Latin script that often involves code-switching with French.
+The lack of similarities between this language and all other languages in our dataset might have resulted in poor transfer performance.
+Furthermore, Narabizi --- along with Cebuano --- are not included in the pretraining languages for XLM-R, which likely also affects their performance in this setting.